neardws/Multi-Agent-Deep-Reinforcement-Learning/README.md

 - [ ] Work on Agents
     - [ ] Save NN input and output tensor into self.parameters
 - [ ] Work on Replay Buffer
-    - [ ] Renew buffer input and output
     - [ ] Compass experiences to save GPU RAM
 - [ ] Work on VehicularNetworkEnv
     - [ ] Service time add into sensor node state